-Level: Juniors Year 10 credits 5
+Level: Juniors Year 10 credits

-UC/CSU Approva ıl: Yes

-Prerequisite: English 2
+UC/CSU Approval: Yes Prerequisite: English 2

-D г 1•1 1 T (1 .
-1

 Description: English 3 is an American literature course.
-In the first semester, emphasis is given to expository writing as student analyze multiple nonfiction readings, all of which focus on rhetorical analysis and critical thinking skills.
-During the second semester, students read and study selected novels, dramas, essays, short stories, and poems from the Romantic to the Post-modern period.
+In the first semester, students analyze multiple nonfiction readings, all of which focus on rhetorical analysis and critical thinking skills.
+During the second semester, with an emphasis on persuasive writing, students read and study selected novels, dramas, essays, short stories, and poems from the Romantic to the Post-modern period.
 Focus is given to the themes that both characterize and reflect America's values and the rich diversity of her people.
 Writing skills, with an emphasis of mastering the rules of standard written English, are further developed, and the rules of grammar and usage are comprehensively reviewed.

-AP Language & Composition (English 3)
+AP Language & Composition

 Level: Juniors Year 10 credits

-UC/CSU Approval: Yes (weighted)

-Prerequisite: Completion of English 2 Honors s with a B or highe er; or English 2 with an A- or higher,

-plus teacher recommendation.
+Prerequisite: Completion of English 2 Honors with a B or higher; or English 2 with an A- or higher, plus teacher recommendation.